NK2552003/BlissCampIndia/README.md

 This project is licensed under the MIT License.

 ---

 ## ✨ Acknowledgements

-The trekking community for inspiration.
+- The trekking community for inspiration.

-EmailJS for simplifying form handling.
+- EmailJS for simplifying form handling.
+- Contributors and users of BlissCamp India for their support and feedback.